High Times: Later developments

 High Times acquired cannabis media company Green Rush Daily, Inc. on April 5, 2018.
 The deal was valued at $6.9 million.
-Green Rush Daily founder Scott McGovern joined the magazine as Senior Executive Vice President.
+Green Rush Daily founder Scott McGovern joined the magazine as senior executive vice president.
+Financial difficulties forced the magazine to cease publication in 2024.

-The publication frequency of the magazine was reduced to quarterly in 2019.
-The print magazine was temporarily suspended after the publication of the April 2020 issue.
+Josh Kesselman, founder of RAW, bought the publication for $3.5 million in 2025.